gmetais/gmetais.github.io/_posts/2014-11-18-untangle_the_js_spaghetti_code.markdown

 **Add intelligence:** because analyzing long listings is fastidious.
 Every recursive pattern seen in the profiler looks like it is optimizable.
 So we could probably build some intelligent problem detection algorithms.

-**Diversify:** i plan to add more tools inside YLT, for deep CSS analyzing, image optimizations...
-I know there are already plenty of tools on the market, but i like tools that go deep into the details, like the JS profiler.
+**Diversify:** I plan to add more tools inside YLT, for deep CSS analyzing, image optimizations...
+I know there are already plenty of tools on the market, but I like tools that go deep into the details, like the JS profiler.

 **Add a nice dashboard:** Phantomas offers plenty of interesting metrics.
 I started to work on a dashboard (have a look at the « Grades », the second tab on the results page).
 But it needs UX improvements.
 I want it to be easy to understand and efficient.